Best Paralegal Schools in Alabama

 • Visit the campus if possible.

-• Ask about graduate placement rates.
+• Ask about graduate employment outcomes.

 • Look at class sizes and instructor backgrounds.